bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 ## **Looking Ahead**

-Niklas's work on Fuzzamoto continues, increasing its impact on Bitcoin's security posture and running around the clock to probe the codebase for bugs.
+Niklas's work on Fuzzamoto continues, security posture and running around the clock to probe the codebase for bugs.
-Plans include making its usage more user friendly for other developers to increase usage and simplifying test creation as well as work toward deterministic execution.
+Plans include making its usage more user friendly for other developers to increase adoption, simplifying test creation, and working toward deterministic execution.

-Niklas also plans to explore other testing software, including enterprise testing softwares and evaluating their applicability to Bitcoin Core and other Bitcoin projects.
-Brink is happy to support not just Niklas, but the software, team, and compute resources that can support his security work into the future.
+Niklas is also exploring other testing software, including enterprise testing software, to evaluate their applicability to Bitcoin Core and other Bitcoin projects.
+Brink is proud to support not just Niklas himself, but also the software, team, and compute resources that can support his security work into the future.

 "*For the past four years, Brink has given me the opportunity to work full time